Skip to content

 Linux

-1. Download the latest release binary for your architecture from the “Releases” page, e.g. brioche-x86_64-linux
+1. Download the latest release tarball for your architecture from the “Releases” page, e.g. brioche-x86_64-linux.tar.xz

-2. Create a new directory to contain the unpacked tar file: mkdir -p ~/.local/libexec/brioche
+2. Create a directory to hold the installation: mkdir -p ~/.local/share/brioche-install/brioche/stable

 You can install the “Brioche” extension from the Visual Studio Marketplace (the extension ID is brioche-dev.brioche-vscode)